sweepheart/bank2ynab/README.md

 -->
 # bank2ynab

+## Convert CSV files from various banks into YNAB's import format

 A common project to consolidate all conversion efforts from various banks' export formats into YNAB's import format.